yownas/RuinedFooocus/readme.md

 5. Ability to change default values of UI settings (loaded from settings.json file - use settings-example.json as a template).
 6. Generate a completely random prompt (taken from onebuttonprompt) with its own "special" tab
 7. Made Resolutions mode readable
+8. Image to Image!! talentlessly stolen by me from the genius [MoonRide](https://github.com/MoonRide303/Fooocus-MRE) and his amazing fork

 ## Thanks